lord8266/Event-Organizer/README.md

 mysql -u 'user' -p<password here>
 ```
 Do not leave space between p and password.
-If that isnt intutive then you can execute
+If that isnt intuitive then you can execute
 ```
 mysql -u 'user' -p
 ```